Artistic director and chief conductor Polish National Radio Symphony Orchestra (NOSPR)

 Artistic director of Tongyeong International Music Festival (TIMF)

-Alexander Liebreich has been hailed by the press as Munich’s most exciting conductor and a pioneer in a new generation of conductors, “for whom the borderline between large symphony orchestras and smaller, more flexible ensembles comes just as naturally as the synthesis of artistic mastery and social responsibility.”
+Alexander Liebreich has been hailed by the press as one of the mostrepresentative conductor of a new generation of conductors, “for whom the borderline between large symphony orchestras and smaller, more flexible ensembles comes just as naturally as the synthesis of artistic mastery and social responsibility.”